Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Advanced foundational functions

 \subsection{\texorpdfstring{The function $\Psi(n)$}{The function Psi of n}}

 The next function we'll introduce in this paper is $\Psi(n)$.
-We need this function to be essentially $n$ for all $n \neq 0$, and 1 for $n = 0$.
+We need this function to be equal to $n$ for all $n \neq 0$, and 1 for $n = 0$.
 Its requirements can be expressed in the following piece-wise definition:

 Defining this function is actually very straightforward.
 We can simply add $\Theta(n)$ to $n$, like so:

 This \textit{F.F.} is useful in many cases, for instance when we want to avoid division by 0.
 Dividing by $\Psi(n)$ ensures that there will never be any anomalies.